mxochicale/3minutesthesis/README.md

-Three Minute Thesis (3MT) [:link:](https://intranet.birmingham.ac.uk/as/studentservices/graduateschool/eventinfo/3MT.aspx)
+Three Minute Thesis (3MT) 2018 at The University of Birmingham
 ---

+# Three Minute Thesis (3MT) [:link:](https://intranet.birmingham.ac.uk/as/studentservices/graduateschool/eventinfo/3MT.aspx)

 Three Minute Thesis (3MT®) is a research communication competition developed by the University of Queensland in 2008, in which doctoral researchers have